Abhishekkk18/Abhishekkk18/README.md

 <p align="center"><h1><strong> 🏡 Smart Home Automation: A New Era of Home Living</strong></h1></p>

-<p align='justify'>Welcome to the future of home living!!
-Our Smart Home Automation project is designed to redefine the way you experience comfort, security, and convenience within your own
-Premises.
-We've harnessed the power of cutting-edge technology to bring you an innovative solution that will transform your home into a heaven of modern living.</p>

-Explore, enjoy, and embrace the new era of comfortable living with Smart Home Automation!

 <!-- First Section -->
 ## Team Details
 <details>